mayan-edms/Mayan-EDMS/docs/chapters/signatures.rst

 Signed documents are tamper-proof.
-That means that if any part of the document's file is edited (even just one character or one pixel), the document's signature becomes invalid alerting that an unathorized change has ocurred.
+That means that if any part of the document's file is edited (even just one character or one pixel), the document's signature becomes invalid alerting that an unauthorized change has occurred.

 Existing non signed documents can be signed in one of two ways: by downloading the document, signing it, and uploading the signed document